taysta/bittahbot/README.md

-# Chilla
+# Bittah

-More useful info tbd here.
+Forked from @lawrencehlee's Chilla bot.

 ## Setup

-Chilla uses Python 3.9 and MongoDB.
+Bittah uses Python 3.9 and MongoDB.

 Quickstart, assuming all necessary tools are installed: